 The Power Of Paint

 If you can’t afford wallpaper, paint is always an option.
-If you want to kick it up another notch, take a look at wall stencils and murals as an alternative.
+If you want to kick it up another notch, an inexpensive home decor idea would be to take a look at wall stencils and murals as an alternative.
 Paint doesn’t apply to just to walls.
 You can stencil or anything from tile to stairs to furniture.
 My friend Erin just stenciled this rug, and I’m obsessed with Banyan Bridges’s colorful wall murals.
 If you’re looking for modern stencil patterns, check out Cutting Edge Stencils or Royal Design Studio.
 Also, be sure to check out my post on 5 tips to cut the cost of wallpaper.
 It has some ingenious ideas to stay on budget even with pricey luxury wallpaper.

 Add Architectural Details and Trim